smarie/python-pytest-cases/docs/index.md

 !!! note "fixture unions vs. cases"
     If you're familiar with `pytest-cases` already, you might note `@cases_data` is not so different than a fixture union: we do a union of all case functions.
-If in the future union fixtures are directly supported by `pytest`, we would probably refactor this lib to align all the concepts.
+If one day union fixtures are directly supported by `pytest`, we will probably refactor this lib to align all the concepts.

 ## Main features / benefits